CrossTheRoadElec/Phoenix5-Documentation/source/ch05_PrepWorkstation.rst

 Workstation Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are three installation methods listed below.
+There are two installation methods listed below.
 The simplest and recommended approach is to run the Windows Installer (Option 1).

 Option 1: Windows Offline Installer (C++/Java/LabVIEW, HERO C#)
 ----------------------------------------------------------------------------------